Lowkh/TDD_Practice_Walkthrough/README.md

 After pushing:

-1. Open the repository on GitHub
+1. Open the repository on GitHub.
-2. Click the `Actions` tab
+2. Click the `Actions` tab.
-3. Open the workflow named `TDD Aircon Settings CI`
+3. Open the workflow named `TDD Aircon Settings CI`.
-4. Open the `test` job
+4. Open the `test` job.
-5. Review each step
+5. Review each step.

-If everything is correct, you should see a green check mark.
+If everything is correct, you should see a green check mark.[web:112][web:119]

 ---